 ANC provides equivalent college-credit courses online and during the evenings, Monday through Thursday.
 Online (INET) and evening courses are taught by ANC instructors and follow the same departmental syllabi approved by the Academic Affairs Committee.
 Students may enroll in any combination of day courses, evening courses, and online courses.
 Prior to enrolling in an online course, however, students must successfully complete the online orientation.
 To request enrollment in the free online orientation, a student must contact an advisor or email orientation@smail.anc.edu.
-Also, at least one proctored, graded assignment is required in each online course during the semester.
+Each online course is required to have proctored, graded assignments during the semester as identified by the instructor.